 Pseudacris crucifer crucifer

-The northern spring peeper is a tiny, brownish tree frog with a distinctive X-shaped cross on the back.
+The northern spring peeper is a tiny, brownish tree frog with a distinctive X-shaped cross on its back.
 It lives in marshy woods and near ponds and swamps throughout the Chesapeake Bay watershed.
 Its “peeping” call is one of the first signs of spring in the region.

-The northern spring peeper varies in color from grayish brown to olive with a dark x-shaped cross on its back and a whitish belly.
+The northern spring peeper varies in color from grayish brown to olive with a dark X-shaped cross on its back and a whitish belly.
 It has a dark bar between its eyes and dark bands on its legs.
 A vocal sac under its chin puffs out when making a call.
 Large, sticky toe pads on each of its webbed feet help in climbing trees and other plants.

 Common throughout the Chesapeake Bay watershed.

 Spring peepers feed on small insects such as ants, beetles and flies, as well as spiders.

 Preyed upon by many animals, including owls and other birds, snakes, salamanders and large spiders.

 Males emit a single clear note or “peep” once every second during breeding season.
 Calling may be louder on humid evenings or after a warm spring rain, when males congregate.
 The northern spring peeper’s distinctive call is one of the first signs of spring in March.
 Males also make a lower-pitched trilling whistle when another male moves too close to its calling site.

 Spring peepers breed from March until June in freshwater ponds without fish.
 The male’s call is extremely important during breeding season.
 Females choose their mate based on the quality of the call.
 The faster and louder he sings, the more likely he is to find a mate.
 Females lay hundreds of eggs in the water.
 The clumps of eggs attach to twigs and aquatic vegetation.